adam6806/JStripper/README.md

 # CodeStripper

-School project for stipping line comments, multi-line comments, and empty lines from Java code files.
+School project for stripping line comments, multi-line comments, and empty lines from Java code files.

 ## Use

 Run java -jar with executable jar file.

-1st parameter is the file to strip.
-Optional 2nd parameter is logging level.
+ -h,--help             prints this message
+ -i,--input <arg>      the directory or file to process -l,--loglevel <arg>   the log level to use, valid options are "info",
+                       "fine", and "severe"
+ -o,--output <arg>     the directory to put processed files in